-- be a positive role model for my student, the school, and community - display a positive attitude and behavior - show respect for all participants, officials/judges and advisors/coaches - assist in providing for student safety and welfare at all times - encourage my student to attend school regularly and excel academically - inform my student of the dangers of using and discourage the use of any illegal drugs, alcohol, or tobacco - abide by the CUSD regulations regarding tobacco, drugs and alcohol - encourage involvement and partnerships from the community
+- be a positive role model for my student, the school, and community - display a positive attitude and behavior - show respect for all participants, officials/judges and advisors/coaches - assist in providing for student safety and welfare at all times - encourage my student to attend school regularly and excel academically - inform my student of the dangers of using and discourage the use of any illegal drugs, alcohol, or tobacco - abide by the CUSD regulations regarding tobacco, drugs and alcohol - encourage involvement and partnerships from the community activities.

-The purpose of the Parent/Guardian Code is to develop support and positive role models in all co-curricular activities.
 In the tradition of excellence, the purpose of all co-curricular activities at Clovis High School is to promote the physical, mental, moral, social and emotional well-being of each student.
 Parents/guardians are an integral part of this process.